JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 Key files: `code/lanedetection.ipynb`, `YOLOP-main/tools/test.py`, `YOLOP-main/tools/demo.py`

 In section 3 of the notebook, we demonstrate inference on the pre-trained YOLOP model and record the accuracy and IOU on the training and validation sets.
-In practice, however, it is easier to directly call test.py provided by YOLOP for accuracy and IOU or demo.py in the same folder for inference.
+In practice, however, it is easier to directly call `test.py` provided by YOLOP for accuracy and IOU or `demo.py` in the same folder for inference.
+Please see 5 for the details of calling these functions.

 **4. Preprocess BDD100K images with PST**